Detention of Michael Spavor and Michael Kovrig: Michael Kovrig

 Michael Kovrig (born February 3, 1972) is a Canadian former diplomat and geopolitical analyst and advisor working for the International Crisis Group, a transnational, independent, non-governmental organization focused on preventing and resolving deadly conflict through research and advocacy.

-Previously, Kovrig had worked as a diplomat and foreign service officer for Canada’s foreign ministry for nearly a decade.
+He wrote about geopolitical issues including China's military in Africa in addition to the North Korea nuclear crisis.

+Previously, Kovrig had worked for Canada's Foreign Affairs department internationally and domestically for about a decade, was posted in Beijing between 2014 and 2016 as first secretary and vice consul and consul in Hong Kong.
+Kovrig was considered an intelligence asset, as a diplomatic officer at the Global Security Reporting Program (GSRP) within the Canadian embassy in Beijing, and later when based in Hong Kong at International Crisis Group, according to a 2023 report.

 He also worked for the United Nations Development Programme in New York City as a strategic communications specialist, and as a researcher for the firm that later became Rhodium Group.

-After being detained in December 2018, he was accused of "Spying on State Secrets or Intelligence for Parties Outside the Territory of China” by the Chinese government in May 2019.
-His arrest is widely considered to be political retaliation for the arrest of Meng, though the Chinese government has denied any connection between the two cases.
-Kovrig, Crisis Group and the Canadian government all insisted that he was innocent of all charges and US President Joe Biden declared that he and Spavor were being used as “bartering chips”.
+After being detained in December 2018, he was accused of "Spying on State Secrets or Intelligence for Parties Outside the Territory of China" by the Chinese government in May 2019.
+His arrest was widely considered to be political retaliation for the arrest of Meng, though the Chinese government has denied any connection between the two cases.
+Kovrig, Crisis Group and the Canadian government all insisted that he was innocent of all charges and US President Joe Biden declared that he and Spavor were being used as "bartering chips".